Chinese Indonesians: Geography

 Warung Buncit is name of an area in South Jakarta (also known as Jalan AH Nasution) that took its origin from Chinese Indonesian profile name Bun Tjit.
-Zaenuddin HM wrote in his book "212 Asal-Usul Djakarta Tempo Doeloe" that the name was inspired by a local shop (Warung in Indonesian language) ran by a Chinese Indonesia name Bun Tjit (styled Buncit).
-The shop was so famous among the local that the locals began to call the area Warung Buncit (Buncit's Shop).
+Zaenuddin HM wrote in his book 212 Asal-Usul Djakarta Tempo Doeloe that the name was inspired by a warung (local shop) ran by a Chinese Indonesia name Bun Tjit (styled Buncit).
+The shop was so famous among the locals that they began to call the area Warung Buncit (lit., Buncit's Shop).
 The area had been known as Warung Buncit ever since.